cncf/cnf-testbed/examples/use_case/external-packet-filtering-on-k8s-nsm-on-packet/README.md

 $ mv kubectl /usr/local/bin/kubectl
 ```

 In addition you will need to create a new server to be used as the "Physical Server" endpoint.
 This README will use the `n2.xlarge` (Intel NIC), but the `m2.xlarge` (Mellanox NIC) or other servers that allow Mixed Networking and assigning VLANs to ports can be utilized.
-Configure the machine with Mixed Networking through Packet, and assign VLANs to interfaces matching those used in the Kubernetes deployment.
+Configure the machine with Mixed Networking through the [Equinix Metal Console](http://console.equinix.com/), and assign VLANs to interfaces matching those used in the Kubernetes deployment.

 **Additional steps to ensure the node is prepared for the use-case**